webroo/dummy-json/README.md

 const result = dummyjson.parse(template, { helpers: myHelpers });
 ```

 Note: If you replace any of the synchronized helpers then you will lose the syncing functionality.
-If you want to use a different set of names, addresses, etc, then use the technique described above in [Replacing default mock data](#replacing-default-mock-data).
+If you want to use a different set of names, addresses, etc, then use the technique described in [Replacing default mock data](#replacing-default-mock-data).

 ### Using other static data